richardpjames/richardpjames/README.md

 I'm interested in a number of things including art, music and programming.
 So, at the moment I am learning more about game development thorugh the Unity and Godot engines, and tinkering with other tools such as MonoGame.

+In the past I have also dabbled in web development and so I am fairly proficient with NodeJS and the associated tools (JavaScript, HTML, CSS etc.) but it's not something I am particularly concentrating on at the moment!

 <!--
 **richardpjames/richardpjames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.